 Koushari (pronounced koo-sha-ree) is known as the national dish of Egypt.
 It’s basically the pinnacle of typical Egyptian food and can be bought at just about any street corner in Egypt.
 This layered pasta, rice, lentil, and onion dish is eaten all around the country.
 But there is one important contingency: YOU MUST EAT KOUSHARI WITH THE TOMATO SAUCE.
 There will always be a small container of sauce on the side of any koushari dish.
 Sometimes it’s spicy, sometimes it’s not.
 Regardless of the spice level, use it.
 If you don’t, the dish simply won’t feel (or taste) complete.

 Egyptian macarona (pronounced mah-kah-roh-nah) is another traditional Egyptian food.
 Just like goulash, it is also quite deceiving to foreigners, as it looks quite similar to Italian lasagna.
 However, when you take a bite, there is the shocking, but delicious flavor of cinnamon.
 There are two versions of macarona – béchamel, which is a creamy white sauce, and tomato.
 Both are absolutely delicious.

 These little grape-leaf rolls, known to Egyptians as machi (pronounced MAH-shee) are probably my favorite Egyptian food.
 The grape leaves are filled with an herby rice and meat (typically ground beef or lamb) mixture.
 They are NOT at all the same as the Greek dolmades, even though they may appear to be similar on the outside.
 The herbs used in the filling are quite different, and the Greek dolmades tend to be vegetarian.

 Kofta (pronounced kohf-tah) are basically Egyptian meatballs.
-They are elongated into ovals, usually grilled, and have an interesting combination of spices (including parsley and cinnamon – yes, Egyptians love their cinnamon) but, at its base, it’s a meatball.
+They are elongated into ovals, usually grilled, and have an interesting combination of spices (including parsley and cinnamon – yes, cinnamon is basically a cornerstone of Egyptian cuisine) but, at its base, it’s a meatball.

-Fool (pronounced very similarly to the English word “fool” but with an elongated “oo” sound) is a slow-cooked soup made from dried fava beans.
+Fool (pronounced very similarly to the English word “fool” but with an elongated “oo” sound) is a slow-cooked soup or stew made from dried fava beans.
 (It is also known as “ful medames.”)
-It is flavored with a long list of ingredients, including tahini, lemon juice, olive oil, cayenne pepper, cumin, tomatoes, and cucumbers, and it is typically eaten by scooping it out of a bowl with pita bread (or eish baladi, another traditional Egyptian bread).
+It is flavored with a long list of ingredients, including tahini, lemon juice, olive oil, cayenne pepper, cumin, tomatoes, and cucumbers.
+And it is typically eaten by scooping it out of a bowl with pita bread (or eish baladi, another traditional Egyptian bread).

 This slimy green soup can be quite intimidating to foreigners, and I’ve found that it’s pretty much a hit or miss.
 I recently found out that the plant used to make molokhaya (pronounced moh-loh-KHEY-yah) is called “Jew’s mellow” in English – ever heard of it?
 Me neither.

 Ok, you know all this hype with falafel lately?
-Well tameyah (pronounced tah-ah-may-yah) is the tastier version of falafel.
-Tameyah are spheres of ground fresh fava beans that are pan-fried.
-Please note that when you bite into tameyah, it will be bright green, not brown like falafel.
+Well tameyah (pronounced tah-ah-may-yah) is the tastier Egyptian food version of falafel.
+Tameyah are spheres of ground fresh fava beans that are pan-fried in vegetable oil.
+They are naturally vegan and gluten-free.